benhaim/foodbook-app/README.md

 ## Features

-Browse through a diverse collection of restaurant dishes Search for specific dishes or restaurants
+Browse through a diverse collection of restaurant dishes Search for specific dishes, foods or restaurants
 Share your own photos of restaurant dishes
 Discover new and exciting dishes from restaurants near you